The Futureheads: 2003–2005: self-titled first album

 The Futureheads played their first gig at Ashbrooke Cricket and Rugby Club in December 2000.
 They debuted with their 2002 Nul Book Standard and 2003 1-2-3-Nul!
 EPs, and later that year released their first single, "First Day", on 4 August.
-"First Day" peaked at No. 58 in the UK Singles Chart in August 2003.
+"First Day" peaked at No. 58 on the UK Singles Chart in August 2003.

 The Futureheads released their self-titled debut album in September 2004 on 679 Recordings.
 Five of the tracks were produced by Andy Gill of Gang of Four.
 The rest of the album was produced by Paul Epworth.
 The song "Decent Days and Nights" from the album was featured in the video game soundtrack to Burnout 3 on PlayStation 2 and Xbox as well as EA's Rugby 2005.

-On 21 February 2005, "Hounds of Love", a cover of a Kate Bush song, was released as a single.
-It reached number eight in the UK Singles Chart in its first week, and was named Single of the Year by NME.
+On 21 February 2005, "Hounds of Love", a cover of the Kate Bush song, was released as a single.
+It reached number eight on the UK Singles Chart in its first week, and was named Single of the Year by NME.
 The band toured the United States with Franz Ferdinand and later supported the Pixies, Foo Fighters and Snow Patrol.

 They performed at BBC Radio One's One Big Weekend, held in their home town of Sunderland over the weekend of 7–8 May 2005.
-On 8 May 2005 Sunderland A.F.C. picked up the Championship trophy.
+On 8 May 2005, Sunderland A.F.C. picked up the Championship trophy.
 In tribute, the Futureheads performed a set live at the Stadium of Light as pre-match entertainment.